 Day 1: Welcome to Iceland

 You’ll land in Keflavík, the main airport serving the capital, Reykjavík.
-The city is approximately a 45-minute drive away, and along the way, you can start to see some of the volcanic landscape that makes up much of Iceland.
+The city is approximately a 45-minute drive away.
+And along the way, you can start to see some of the volcanic landscape that makes up much of Iceland.

 If your flight lands during the day, why not start off with a visit to the world-famous Blue Lagoon?
 Ideal if you’ve had a long flight, this Icelandic geothermal pool offers pure relaxation in its mineral-rich waters.
 After you’ve revived in the hot spring, head over to your hotel.
+That way, you can recharge before following through with your Iceland itinerary 5 days tour.

 Day 2: The Golden Circle